eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

-In contrast to the previous mapping, additionally to `namespace`,
-in this mapping also the parameters `name` and `path`
-from the Ditto Protocol message are used.
-The parameter `name`
+Besides `namespace`, this mapper uses the parameters `name` and `path` from the Ditto Protocol message.
+The `name`
-represents the second part of the name of a Ditto Thing, e.g. `sensor` from our example.
-The `path` is the path which is affected by the Ditto Protocol message.
-It can include the feature id of the Ditto Thing as well as the whole path of the property of a Ditto Thing, but it can also be only `/`, when a Ditto Thing is created.
-You can find an example for this parameter in the message from the section "Scenario".
+represents the second part of the Thing-ID, e.g., `sensor` from our `machine:sensor` example Thing.
+The `path` describes the part of the Thing whose change triggered the processed Ditto Protocol message.
+It may include the feature ID of the Ditto Thing or the whole path of the affected property of the Ditto Thing, but it can also be only `/` after the creation of a Ditto Thing.
+In our example message [above](#payload-mappers-from-ditto-to-basyx), the `path` is `/features/temperature/properties/value`.

-In this mapping, the function extracts the id of the feature from parameter `path` and uses this together with the `name` of the Ditto Thing to build the id of an AAS submodel; in our example this would be `sensor_temperature`.
-Therefore it is important that the `path` contains the id of the feature.
-We come to that back again in section "Create the connection".
+The mapping function extracts the ID of the feature from the parameter `path` and uses this together with the `name` of the Ditto Thing to build the ID of the corresponding AAS submodel.
+For example, whenever the feature `temperature` of a Thing called `machine:sensor` is created, an AAS submodel with the ID `sensor_temperature` in the AAS `machine` will be created.

-Similarly to the first mapping, the function returns a new message with a custom text payload.
-After the Ditto connectivity services runs the Javascript with success, the new message will be pushed to the BaSyx AAS server and an AAS submodel will be created.
-For example, whenever a feature `temperature` of a Ditto Thing called `machine:sensor` is created, an AAS submodel will be created with the id `sensor_temperature` in the AAS `machine`.
+Similarly to the [AAS creation mapping](#map-from-thing-creation-to-aas-creation), the listed function returns a new message with a custom text payload.
+Below, we will create a connection so that this payload gets pushed to the BaSyx AAS server to trigger the creation of an AAS submodel there.

-### AAS Submodel element mapping
+#### Map from Property Update to Submodel Update

-The third JavaScript-based mapping performs a mapping to an AAS submodel element every time a property of a Ditto Thing is modified.
+The next mapper creates a submodel element representation, and we use it in the connection for every modification of a property in a Thing.

 ```javascript
 function mapFromDittoProtocolMsg(